Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 Making the Choice: Your Own Doula Business or Working with a Doula Agency?

-Choosing between working with a doula agency or operating your own business depends on your personal preferences and how you want to invest your time, professional goals, and the stage of your career.
+Choosing between working with a doula agency or operating your own business depends on your personal preference, your professional goals, how you want to invest your time, and the stage of your career.
 For me, the choice was clear – I simply loved having my own business.

-That said, back when I was a practicing doula there was no such thing as an agency, so running my own doula and childbirth education business was the only option.
-When I began to expand my business and needed help, I began to take on childbirth educators on a contract basis, enabling me to grow my class offerings without spending every waking minute away from my family.
-For the women who taught classes with my company, they loved teaching and didn’t want to have to market the classes.
+That said, back when I was a practicing doula, there was no such thing as an agency, so running my own doula and childbirth education business was the only option.
+When I began to expand my business and needed help, I started adding childbirth educators on a contract basis.
+This enabled me to grow my class offerings without spending every waking minute away from my family.
+The women who taught classes with my company loved teaching and didn’t want to have to market the classes themselves – a win-win!

 Here’s a breakdown of the considerations for each option: